Do you feel like your or your teammates’ communication efforts often get misunderstood?

 Style #1: Controlling

 Controlling communication style involves one-way communication and is typically used by those in power.
-The purpose is to direct others and/or give orders.
+The purpose of this style is to direct others or give orders.
 This style of communication is the most useful during times of crisis.

-For example, managers use a controlling communication style while giving instructions on how to complete tasks.
+For example, managers might need to use a controlling communication style while giving instructions on how to complete tasks.

 Style #2: Egalitarian